asen/smg/docs/smg.md

 SMG comes with start and stop and scripts which in the above example would be available as:

 - **/opt/smg/start-smg.sh**  - use this to start SMG as a daemon process.
-It requires JAVA_HOME to be pointed to a Java 8 installation.
+It requires JAVA_HOME to be pointed to a supported Java installation.

 - **/opt/smg/stop-smg.sh**  - use this to gracefully stop the running as a daemon SMG process.

 Before you start SMG you need to create a basic **/etc/smg/config.yml** file and likely define at least a few RRD objects.
-One can use the smgconf/config.yml file inside the installation dir as example and should check the [configuration reference](#config) for more details.
+One can use the smgconf/config.yml file inside the installation dir as example and should check the [configuration reference](smg-config.html#config) for more details.
 Note that SMG will happily start with empty objects list (not that this is much useful beyond the ability to access this documentation when setting up).

 Once you start SMG you can access it by pointing your browser at port 9000 (this is the default listen port).
 If using the httpd.conf example above, that would be port 9080.